GoogleChrome/chrome-launcher/README.md

   // Default: 'info'
   logLevel: string;

-  // (optional) Enable extension loading
+  // (optional) Flags specific in [flags.ts](https://github.com/GoogleChrome/chrome-launcher/blob/master/flags.ts) will not be included.
   // Default: false
-  enableExtensions: boolean;
+  ignoreDefaultFlags: booelan;

   // (optional) Interval in ms, which defines how often launcher checks browser port to be ready.
   // Default: 500